JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

 1. Push a configuration file to my repo

 75% efficiency improvement!
 Because most of my projects follow the exact same CI patterns and have the exact same requirements, it really is repetitive.
-So, here's the `main.workflow` file in it's entirety:
+So, here's the `main.workflow` file in its entirety:

 ```hcl
 workflow "Test my code" {